IFAFMultiLA/ifafmultila.github.io/source/serversetup.rst

 First, create a snapshot of the necessary packages for your learning app by running ``renv::snapshot()`` locally.
 Create a folder for your application on the server.
 Then copy *only* the following files from your local machine to the app folder on the server:

-- RMarkdown document (.Rmd)
+- RMarkdown document (.Rmd) – make sure to set the ``apiserver`` in the frontmatter options to the URL at which the web API will be available, e.g. ``https://<SERVER>/api/``
-- ``renv.lock``
+- ``renv.lock`` with all dependencies necessary to run your learning application
 - possible embedded images, CSS, JavaScript, etc. in folder ``images`` or ``www``

-On the server, navigate to the app folder and open an R session there (by simply invokin ``R`` in the terminal.
+On the server, navigate to the app folder and open an R session there (by simply invoking ``R`` in the terminal.
 There, run the following code to set up renv for the app and install all packages that reported in ``renv.lock``:

 .. code-block:: R